novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-135.md

 "By the way, I hope there will be more female employees."

-"There are.
-The customer service team."
+"We already have female employees."

-"But they're not in this building."
+"But most of them are in External Cooperation team and they're not in this building."

 "True.
 But I'll hire two nurses for the medical room to balance the gender ratio, and I'll also hire trainers for the fitness room."

 "Does that mean you'll hire female trainers too?"

-"I mean I'll hire more male trainers."
+"I mean, there's gonna be male trainers too."

-"So, you're saying you'll also hire female trainers."
+"But, you'll also hire female trainers.
+Right?"

-"Uh... naturally... the customer service team and my secretary, Yoo Jin-young, also need health management."
+"Uh... naturally... our female employees also need health management."

 The last part seemed not to be heard well.